Trump and May: Another 'special relationship'?

 When the UK leaves the single market, which guarantees the free movement of goods, services and people within the 28 member bloc, it will need to negotiate a new trade deal with all member countries.

 As the EU will give preference to its member states first, the UK might not get the deals it wants.
-This is one of the reasons May might look for a new free trade deal with the US.
+This is one of the reasons May is keen to strike a new free trade deal with the US.

 May has said she will seek free-trade agreements with individual countries in and out of Europe and will use her meeting with Trump to start preliminary talks.

+Speaking in Philadelphia at the annual retreat for congressional Republicans on Thursday, May said she was "delighted" that the Trump administration has prioritized a trade agreement between the United States and the UK.

+"It will take detailed work, but we welcome your openness to these discussions and hope we can make progress so that the new global Britain that emerges after Brexit is even better equipped to take its place confidently in the world," she said.

 But even if Trump is open to a new UK trade partnership, the UK won't be able to sign any agreements until it officially leaves the EU, a process which hasn't officially started and is likely to take at least two years.

 NATO